tschiemer/midimessage/README.md

 - *packers* construct the right byte sequence for a particular message ASSERTing valid parameters (see `include/midimessage-packers.h`)
 - *unpackers* for a specific message type try to parse the given byte sequence thereby validating the byte sequence (could be used in any combination) (see `include/midimessage-packers.h`)
 - packers and unpackers are always complementary and are available as literal-based and struct-based variants
+- *stringifier class* to turns binart MIDI messages into a uniform human-readable format and vice versa (see `include/stringifier.h`; see `src/cli.cpp` for application)
 - *Command line utility* to turn human-readable commands into corresponding byte sequence and vice versa (see `src/cli.cpp` and below)